Developer Guidelines

 Promote immersion through additional SFX when completing a level, hovering over UI

-and suspenseful music works well for a horror game.
+suspenseful music works well for a horror game

 We recommend designing a toggle button for both sound and background music to improve